MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 #### The tenant must meet the following provisioning pre-requisites:

 The **tenant** where the site will be provisioned must have the [SharePoint App Catalog](https://docs.microsoft.com/sharepoint/use-app-catalog) installed *and* have the latest version of [M365 learning pathways](https://docs.microsoft.com/office365/customlearning/#:~:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed.
-Your tenant must have **version 4.0 or higher** of M365 learning pathways
+Your tenant must have **version 4.0 or higher** of M365 learning pathways.

-> [!IMPORTANT]
-> If you need to create a SharePoint App Catalog, wait at least 30 minutes after creating before provisioning M365 learning pathways and the SharePoint Success Site.

 **Does your tenant have the App Catalog installed?**
 - Yes - Next, confirm you are an administrator of the App Catalog